-YMN 310 Building a Youth Ministry Theology and Philosophy
+YMN 310 Building a Theology and Philosophy of Youth Ministry

-Focuses on an assessment of theological and philosophical approaches to youth ministry.
+This course focuses on an assessment of theological and philosophical approaches to youth ministry.
 Practical development in both theological and philosophical ministry positions are discussed and designed within the classroom.